 Cyanoacrylate adhesives are subject to an aging process and have a limited shelf life.
-When stored in the original unopened container in a refrigerator between 2°C and 7°C (35°F and 45°F), the shelf life is 12 months from the date of shipment from Permabond.
+The shelf life is six months when stored in a refrigerator.
 It could be less when stored at ambient environment depending on conditions of temperature and humidity.